1. friendly association, especially with people who share one’s interests.

 Escaping the echo chamber of one

-It’s no secret that entrepreneurship can be a lonely road.
-As we face our inevitable individual struggles, though, it is easy to forget that a network of other holistic entrepreneurs exists operating alongside you.
+It’s no secret that private practice can be a lonely road.
+As we face our inevitable individual struggles, though, it is easy to forget that a network of other holistic business owners exists operating alongside you.
 You only need to reach out.

 You may find yourself asking: “Who can help me?
 What do I need?”
 Sometimes we rely too much on people who are part of our daily lives for business support.
 The result is a lack of informed feedback from peers and practitioners who actually know about holistic business.
 Who “get” it.